jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 cd buildroot
 {% endhighlight %}

-> Tip: If you have issues with building later, you might want to consider checking out a particular stable release branch and see if that resolves the issue.
+> Tip: If you have issues with building later on, you might want to consider checking out a particular stable release branch and see if that resolves the issue.

 Then before anything else, make sure you download all the dependencies as enumerated in the [Buildroot docs](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory).

-Those docs have a lot of good information about what the various parts of the repo are for and how to use Buildroot, definitely worth at least a skim.
-Things you'll want to look out for are about the toolchain, various make commands, and when you need to clean the repo.

 # Configure for Raspberry Pi 4 64-bit
 <br>

 Now that you've got the Buildroot repo, you can begin configuring it to build images that are compatible with your board.
-You could in theory do this all by hand, but luckily most boards (including both the Rpi and BeagleBone) have "default configurations", or `defconfig`s that can be used as a starting point, upon which you can make further customizations.
+You could in theory do this all by hand, but luckily most boards (including both the Raspberry Pi and BeagleBone) have "default configurations", or `defconfig`s that can be used as a starting point, upon which you can make further customizations.

 To see all the available defconfigs that folks have made in the mainline, run: